an0mal1a/evilShadow/readme.md

 # evilShadow

-SpyWare and RansomWare.
+SpyWare.
 The project is currently developing…...

 # Functions